Cookie preferences

 How has it been spreading?

 FBB was formed by a group of students who toured the world using football as a tool for social cohesion.
 In 2014, our founders began delivering a programme with 15 young people in London.
 We now run 141 programmes and directly support over 2600 young people across the three major cities in England (London, Manchester, Birmingham).
 The UK recently ranked 71st out of 74 countries for children's wellbeing in a recent OECD survey.
-We work in partnership with schools and receive referrals from teachers, multi-academy trusts and via our strong brand presence (90k following across all platforms).
+We work in partnership with schools and receive referrals through word of mouth from teachers, multi-academy trusts and via our strong brand presence (90k following across all platforms).

 If I want to try it, what should I do?